 In a nutshell, VoIP (Voice over Internet Protocol) is a technology that lets you make and receive phone calls using the internet instead of traditional telephone lines.
-It works by turning your voice into digital data, sending it through the internet, and turning it back into sound on the other end.
+Think of it like switching from sending paper letters to sending emails.
+It is faster, cheaper, and more flexible.

 With VoIP, you can talk to your clients, anywhere, using your computer, smartphone, or even a VoIP phone as long as you have internet access.

 What Does VoIP Stand For?
-Definition

 VoIP stands for Voice over Internet Protocol and is a method of delivering voice communications and multimedia sessions (like video calls or messaging) over Internet Protocol (IP) networks, most commonly, the public internet.